HEIC to PNG Converter — Free Online

 About HEIC to PNG Conversion

 Converting HEIC to PNG sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 HEIC files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects PNG.
 The most common triggers for this conversion are uploading to a platform that rejects HEIC, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+This decodes Apple's HEVC-compressed HEIC photo and re-encodes the pixels into PNG's lossless format, so after the initial decode no further compression damage is introduced.
+PNG also adds an alpha channel and pixel-exact storage, which is why this route suits images you intend to edit or composite rather than just share.

 Why People Convert HEIC to PNG

 There is no single reason to convert HEIC to PNG; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept HEIC.
 File size is the second: PNG either compresses better (saving bandwidth) or worse (preserving fidelity) than HEIC, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain HEIC variants, while PNG loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+You choose PNG over JPG when you need an edit-safe, lossless copy — say a HEIC screenshot or a graphic-heavy shot that will be marked up, cropped repeatedly, or layered into a design without accumulating JPEG artifacts.
+It's the format to pick when fidelity and clean edges matter more than file size.

 How to Convert HEIC to PNG Online